roahmlab/RAPTOR/Installation/README.md

     ```
     git clone https://github.com/coin-or-tools/ThirdParty-HSL.git.
     ```
-2. Download a tarball containing the Coin-HSL source code from the official [website](https://licences.stfc.ac.uk/product/coin-hsl).
+2. Download a tarball containing the Coin-HSL source code from its official [website](https://licences.stfc.ac.uk/product/coin-hsl).
 The academic license is free but it could take 1 or 2 days to process the order.
 3. Unpack the Coin-HSL source code and place the folder inside [ThirdParty-HSL](https://github.com/coin-or-tools/ThirdParty-HSL), which serves as a wrapper to simplify the compilation and integration of HSL.
 4. Rename the ThirdParty-HSL as `HSL`,then compress it into a `HSL.zip` file.
 Note: This zip file will later be 'unziped' and built inside the docker container. <!-- Not sure we should keep one uncompressed copy at origin location -->